Bovingdon Baptist Church consists of a wide range

 We are a Christian church and believe that all can have a relationship with God through his Son, Jesus Christ.
 We believe this relationship with God is possible because of Jesus' death on the cross, and His resurrection three days later.

 Although each local church is distinct, we work in association with other churches and aim to display Christian unity in our community.
-We have friendly relationships with other local churches, working with St Lawrence C of E to put on a 'Live Nativity' in the High Street, carols in the pub, and a walk of witness and joint service at Easter.
+We have friendly relationships with other local churches, working with St Lawrence C of E on local events throughout the Christian year.
 We are involved in the local Women's World Day of Prayer group, which brings together folk from five different churches in Chipperfield, Sarratt and Bovingdon annually.

 We aim to be an all-inclusive church.
 However our resources are limited, so we have provided first for our current congregation's needs.
 Our premises are wheelchair accessible.
 There is a fully wheelchair accessible toilet and level access into the church.
-We are looking into the possibility of installing a loop for hearing aid users.
 If you wish to discuss specific needs, or highlight an area for improvement, please contact us.

 © Bovingdon Baptist Church